-(#178) - ZONING ORDINANCE AMENDMENT RELATIVE TO SECTION 8 SPECIAL DISTRICT REGULATIONS BY ADDING A NEW SECTION 8.7 BRIDGE STREET NECK OVERLAY DISTRICT
+ZONING ORDINANCE AMENDMENT RELATIVE TO SECTION 8 SPECIAL DISTRICT REGULATIONS BY ADDING A NEW SECTION 8.7 BRIDGE STREET NECK OVERLAY DISTRICT

-Councilor Morsillo: This is going to be a detailed and well-done presentation, and we will take breaks between sections to allow for question.
+Councilor Morsillo: The complete text is found in the agenda.
+This is going to be a detailed and well-done presentation, and we will take breaks between sections to allow for question.